 Description of networks

 An undirected, binary graph (or network) G is a set of 3-tuples g = (vi, vj, eij) of vertices (or nodes) vi and vj and an edge (or connection) eij between them.
-The connection eij can assume values of {0,1}. .
+The connection eij can assume values of {0,1}.This set is called adjacency list, wherein, conventionally, zero valued elements are omitted. .
 We assume no self-connection, i.e. eii = 0.
 The set of edges and vertices of G are represented by E and V, respectively.
 G can be graphically depicted by circles representing V connected by line segments representing E. The adjacency matrix M of G is a square matrix of the size |V| with elements eij.
 Since G is undirected, M is a symmetrical around the main diagonal.
+Among V, we may distinguish majority and minority subsets.
+The edges amongst members of these subsets form subgraphs within G, henceforth called minority and majority partitions.
+A third subgraph comprises of all of V but only edges between minority and majority nodes.
+Such a subgraph is called interpartition.

 Dynamics on the graph

 To each vi ∈V, an activation value is assigned according to Equation 2.
-The corresponding parameters values, i.e., coupling strength E and turbulence α remain fixed in our models.
+The corresponding parameters values, i.e., coupling strength E and turbulence α , remain fixed in our model simulations.
 Models with identical parameter sets are called families.
 Five families of models are simulated, each with ten model instantiations, comprising a total of 50 model instantiations.
 Each network was ran for 20 million iterations.
-All the simulations and analyses are conducted in R programming language version 3.5.0 (R Core Team, 2018).
+All the simulations and analyses are conducted in R programming language version 3.5.0 (R Core Team, 2018) and were ran onFlanders Supercomputers …

 Parameter setting and Initialization

-In our models, all G have |V| = 300 and E= 5200.
+In our models, all G have |V| = 300 and E= 5200, a connectivity density providing robust evolution of small-world structure with uniform parameter setting (van den Berg et al, 2012).
 Model structure is initialized by randomly assigning 5200×2 = 10400 values "1" symmetrically to non-diagonal entries of M, and zeros to the remaining entries.
 Each node in the network is randomly assigned an initial value, uniformly distributed between 0 and 1, i.e., xi1iid~ Unif(0,1).
-The 10 model instantiations within each family were ran with different initializations, which were identical between families to allow matched comparison.